Sunday, July 23, 2023

-More than 150 farms throughout the State of Maine join in this one day celebration of agriculture and farming.
+More than 150 farms throughout the State of Maine join in this one-day celebration of agriculture and farming.
 Sabbathday Lake Shaker Village is among the oldest farms in Maine still operated under the same management, since 1783.
-See Scottish highland cattle, a flock of more than 40 sheep, bees, barn cats, apple orchards, herb and vegetable gardens.
+See Scottish highland cattle, a flock of more than 50 sheep, bees, barn cats, apple orchards, herb gardens, and vegetable gardens.

 Shaker Store and Shaker Museum Visitors’ Center are open.
 Book signings Mary Doyle -Unique Maine Farms, and Don Perkins- Barns of Maine.
 Don’t miss this rare opportunity to see parts of Shaker Village that are not regularly open to the public!
-Bring your cameras!
+Bring your cameras and your whole family!

 Leave A Comment

 You must be logged in to post a comment.